Listen to this article.

 Shame is another common emotion experienced by parents facing the loss of their child.
 Where guilt implies that you have done something wrong, shame takes it to a more personal level.
 Shame implies that you are wrong, bad, broken, or somehow not good enough.
 Shame attacks one’s sense of value or identity.
 You are not a bad parent because you received a prenatal diagnosis of a life-limiting condition.
 You are not less of a parent because you do not get to raise your child.
 There is nothing to be ashamed of.
 You have been given impossible and devastating experiences, and you are doing the best you can.

-When the urge to blame rises up or when feelings of guilt and shame overtake you, I encourage you to speak truth into the lies.
+When the urge to blame rises up or when feelings of guilt and shame overtake you, we encourage you to speak truth into the lies.
 Write down the things you are proud of during this process.
 What did you wrestle through and come to a decision about that gives you some peace?
 How did your significant other support you well this week?
 How did you support your significant other well this week?
 How did you experience your baby or make memories with him or her?
 Keeping a record of your struggles and the victories, big and small, will help you see where you started, how far you have come, and the work you put in to battling the pull of blame, guilt, and shame.

 Anxiety is a perfectly normal and expected part of this process.
 It is understandable to feel anxious about the unknown and to worry about the grief and suffering that are to come.
 Grief and anxiety go hand-in-hand.
 Anticipatory grief is fraught with anxiety and worry.
 You have a general idea of what is coming and what will happen, but you cannot actually know until you are present in it.
 You may dread every appointment following the diagnosis and worry about the possibility of more bad news.
 You may dread the idea of having to research and learn more information as time progresses.
 You may fear the process of labor and delivery and worry about what the diagnosis means for the physical appearance and health of your baby in those moments.
 You may worry how the grief will change you, your significant other, or any other children you have.
 You may fear life after loss.
 All of those anxieties, fears, and worries are valid and normal.